-Dairy foods include yogurt, cheese, butter, and cream, etc. Dairy foods are easily available throughout the world.
+Dairy foods include yoghurt, cheese, butter, cream, etc. Dairy foods are easily available throughout the world.

-Cheese is a very famous dairy item and is produced everywhere in many different varieties.
-The most popular cheeses include mozzarella, cheddar, and gouda, etc.
+Cheese is a famous dairy item produced everywhere in many different varieties.
+The most popular cheeses include mozzarella, cheddar, gouda, etc.

 White vs Yellow Cheddar Cheese

-The Yellow Cheddar is more popular as compared to White Cheddar because the first time cheddar was produced, it was yellowish.
+The Yellow Cheddar is more popular than White Cheddar because the first time it was produced, it was yellowish.

 Due to variations in the milk of the cow, the color of cheddar changes, which leads to yellow pigments and makes the cheese yellow in color.